 In 1959, St. James’s was deconsecrated due to subsidence and a fire.
 The clowns then moved to their new spiritual home, Holy Trinity Church, Beechwood Rd.
 Dalston E8 Pictures and painting of clowns soon started appearing in a room behind the church and the Clowns’ Gallery was born.
 Over the years, it’s grown from strength to strength and now incorporates many costumes and props with loads of artefacts from the world of clowning and becoming a museum, gallery, archive and reference library on clowning.

-In 2007 because of its size, the main museum was relocated and now forms part of the Wookey Hole complex in Wells, Somerset.
-Run by Gerry Cottle of Gerry Cottle’s Circus, and Vice President of Clowns International and is open all year.
+In 2007 because of its size, the main museum was relocated to form an exhibition at Wookey Hole complex in Wells, Somerset.
+Run by Gerry Cottle of Gerry Cottle’s Circus, and Vice President of Clowns International.
+The exhibition although closed at present plans to reopen in 2019.